AndyPicton/Food_System_Emissions/Deliverable_1/README.md

 - “How is the world’s food system contributing to Greenhouse Gas emissions?”
 - "Over time, how has the world’s food system greenhouse gas emissions changed?”
 - “Is our food system becoming more GHG emission intensive?”

+## Communication Protocols

+We created a Google Doc to track our resources and other project related links.
+This also contains our contact information and information on next steps.
+We will place all project related items that are not ready for GitHub on this doc if we need to keep track of it.
+We are communicating through Slack and have shared phone numbers for immediate concerns.
+We are using Discord to to video meetings outside of class time.
+A majority of our work together will take place during class time meetings.